Skip to main content

 200+

-Why Chrome Extensions Are an Underrated Product Channel in 2026
+Why Are Chrome Extensions an Underrated Product Channel in 2026?

 Most product teams default to a web app or mobile app without ever seriously evaluating the extension channel.
 That is a strategic mistake.
 Extensions install in one click, live permanently in the browser toolbar, and can interact with every page a user visits — giving your product a surface area that no standalone web app can match.